 What’s next: There’s lots of chatter about the iMac.
-An M2 chip will replace the M1 soonish, but we doubt the design will change.
+An M2 model will replace the M1 version, but we doubt the design will change.
 Perhaps the colours will, Apple ditching unpopular hues and adding new ones.
 Further in the future, expect a mini LED panel with ProMotion and FaceTime.
 Apple has also tested Face ID for the Mac.

 There’s also the thorny issue of the 27in iMac, which Apple killed.
 Rumours are mixed whether Apple will replace it.
 If it does, don’t expect that until 2023, and assume it’ll have design language close to the MacBook Pro: black bezels and boring grey.
 Or maybe it’ll be an Apple Studio Display with an iMac inside rather than an iPad – and hopefully a better camera too…

 Stuff says: Tricky one.
 The 24in iMac is great, and the timeframe around updates is unclear and has long been uneven.
-We’d suggest holding off until WWDC 2022 to see if it gets an M2 bump.
 But if you do buy, this Mac will last you for years anyway.

 The state of play: We reviewed the Mac Studio, the latest entry in Apple’s Mac line-up, in March 2022.
 Our verdict?
 It’s great, but surprisingly noisy.